fablabedp/fablabedp-wiki/tinkercad.md

  - `right click` to rotate the view. `middle click` or `shift + right click` to pan.
  - `F` - Fit the selected objects to the view.
- - Controls on left side for changing the view, including an object to change to an orthographic view.
-Orthographic is recommended for most cases, using the view cube to enter 2D views.
+ - Controls on left side for changing the view, including a button to change to an orthographic view.
+Orthographic view is recommended for most cases, using the view cube to enter 2D views.

 ### Transforming Objects